tichnas/tz-demo-app/README.md

 ### Changing the app code

 1. Update `/src/contract.py` (for future reference)
-2. Change variables `KEY` and `CONTRACT_ADDRESS` in `src/App.js` to the account's private key and the address of deployed contract respectively.
+2. Change variable `RPC_ADDRESS` to the address of RPC node (`https://edonet.smartpy.io/` in our case)
-3. Change `proxy` in `package.json` to the address of RPC node used.
+3. Change variable `KEY` to the account's private key
-4. Restart the app
+4. Change variable `CONTRACT_ADDRESS` to the address of deployed contract